TsingZ0/FL-IoT/README.md

 # FL-IoT
-This is a platform containing the datasets and federated learning algorithms in IoT environments.
-Except for the datasets and algorithms, the features of this platform are the same as my another federated learning platform [PFL-Non-IID](https://github.com/TsingZ0/PFL-Non-IID).
+This platform contains the datasets and federated learning algorithms in IoT environments.
+Except for the datasets and algorithms, the features of this platform are the same as [PFLlib](https://github.com/TsingZ0/PFLlib).

 ## Algorithms (updating)